sematext/docs/docs/integration/kubernetes-audit-integration.md

 That’s it.
 You’re now shipping Kubernetes Audit logs to Sematext Logs for safekeeping.

 #### Kubeadm / Minikube
 With Kubeadm or Minikube the Kubernetes API Server configuration will be in the `/etc/kubernetes/manifests/kube-apiserver.yaml` file, on the master node.
+Edit the file and add these three new configuration values.

 ```yaml
 ...